Accommodations and Services

 Live Event Captioning

-The Office Access and Equity offers captioning and transcription services for events.
+The Office of Access Compliance and Education offers captioning and transcription services for events.
 You may request a captioner from their partnered vendor to:

-Requests can be made through the Request Real-time Captioning form located on the Office of Access and Equity website.
+Requests can be made through the Request Real-time Captioning form located on the Office of Access Compliance and Education website.
 Please note that a cost may be associated with the completion of the request and that requesting services at least 5 business days prior to your event is encouraged.

 Test Proctoring Services